airavata-courses/autobots/README.md

 - Enduser can apply transformations on the input data stream so that the data visualized can be extracted for reports

-For initial development/testing, we will be working on stock market anaylysis
+For initial development/testing, we will be working on stock market analysis